 4 Risks of NOT having Garage Door Opener Surge Protector

-If you stay in top 5 lightning prone areas like Florida, Louisiana, Mississippi, Alabama, Oklahoma and so on, you will really want to consider surge protection for your garage door opener.
+If you stay in the top 5 lightning-prone areas like Florida, Louisiana, Mississippi, Alabama, Oklahoma, and so on, you will really want to consider surge protection for your garage door opener.

 Nasty lightning strikes during a stormy day or excessive current from a nearby power grid or transformer could send deadly electrical currents towards your home.

-And if your garage door opener is not protection from power surges, the voltage spike is very likely to cause non-repairable damage to the circuit board of your garage door opener .
+And if your garage door opener is not protected from power surges, the voltage spike is very likely to cause non-repairable damage to the circuit board of your garage door opener.

 With electrical functions gone, the garage door may open up and ‘anyone’ could enter the house through the garage door.